-There is very little information on the waterbird communities of Pambula estuary (Cardno 2012).
-The Panboola Plan of Management (Ironout VCA, 2006) lists 25 waterbird species in the Panboola wetlands, which forms part of the Pambula Estuary Wetland in the riverine channel/alluvial plain zone.
+The Panboola Plan of Management (Ironout VCA, 2006) listed 25 waterbird species in the Panboola wetlands, which forms part of the Pambula Estuary Wetland in the riverine channel/alluvial plain zone.
 This wetland also includes both estuarine and freshwater environments (including billabongs), and is likely to be a locally important waterbird habitat in the Pambula River catchment.